 Contact the Academic Registry in writing, informing them of the student's intentions to return.
-This request must be submitted well in advance of the proposed return date at least 2 weeks before the start date of the semester student is expected to return.
+This request must be submitted well in advance of the proposed return date at least 2 weeks before the start date of the semester a student is expected to return.

-Student should submit a completed "Return from Leave" form to Academic Registry.

-- 2. Provide medical or psychological records from the physicians and/or mental health professionals who cared for the student while on Leave and/or a statement indicating the student's readiness to return.
+- 1. The student should submit a completed "Return from Leave" form to the Academic Registry. - Provide medical or psychological records from the physicians and/or mental health professionals who cared for the student while on Leave and/or a statement indicating the student's readiness to return.
 The student must also sign a written consent for the release of this information to AUW. - 3.
 Sit for an assessment interview with the relevant program head and/or a staff member from the Health and Wellness Center.